Cover Letter Mistakes That Reduce Interview Callbacks (Fixes + Examples)

 TL;DR

-- Focus on 'Them', Not 'You': Explain how you solve the company's problems, rather than just what you want from the job.
+- •Focus on how you solve the company's problems, not only what you want.

 10 Common Cover Letter Mistakes to Fix Today